 This article covers everything you need to know if you have an accident or if you come across an accident including how to deal with injured people, what do to with your vehicle, what details you should exchange and more.

 At the accident scene

-If you are the first to arrive at a crash scene the first concerns are risk of further collision and fire.
-Turn off the engines of other vehicle if possible, but be aware of unexploded airbags because they can go off and injure you.
+If you are the first to arrive at a crash scene the first concerns are the risk of further collision and fire.
+Turn off the engines of other vehicles if possible, but be aware of unexploded airbags because they can go off and injure you.
 Turn on vehicles’ hazard warning lights, then contact emergency services.

 It’s important that people at the scene of a collision do not create further risk to themselves or others by staying away from the flow of traffic, particularly if it is on a motorway or major road, as traffic will be approaching at speed.
 Do not put yourself at risk when trying to help casualties or warning other road users.
 This also includes being careful of leaking fuels and hazardous materials.